russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 'What Happened to You?' by Oprah Winfrey and Bruce D. Perry centers around understanding the impact of past trauma on current behavior.
 The book's central question, "What happened to you?", shifts the focus from what is wrong with an individual to what they have experienced, promoting healing through understanding.

 Through personal anecdotes and insightful discussions, Winfrey and Perry illustrate how recognizing and understanding past trauma can lead to significant recovery.
-The book’s overall message is that healing involves delving into our past experiences and comprehending their impact on our present behaviors.
+The book's overall message is that healing involves exploring our past experiences and understanding their impact on our present behaviors.

 Similarities between the books: